-Figure 7. (a) Mean annual cycle of river discharge, (b) runoff of peat soils and (c) evapotranspiration of peatlands, for the Ob river basin.
+Figure 9. (a) Mean annual cycle of river discharge, (b) runoff of peat soils and (c) evapotranspiration of peatlands, for the Ob river basin.
 The observed river discharge is represented in red.
-The simulation are given with the standard version of ORCHIDEE-HL (STD) (black), with peatlands scheme without (PEAT) (blue) and with the reduced (PEAT-LOWET) (green) evaporation.
+The simulation are given with the standard version of ORCHIDEE-HL (STD) (black), with peatlands scheme without (PEAT) (blue) and with the reduced (PEAT-LOWET) (green) evaporation, using the meteorological forcing CRUNCEP (full line) and WFDEI (dashed line).